Prometheus-X-association/edge-computing/README.md

 ## Component-Level Testing

-Testing of `ptx-edge` components is based on the basic functionality and applicability of the K8s components defined in the [Design document](#design-document).
+Testing of `ptx-edge` components is based on the basic functionality and applicability of `ptx-edge` K8s components defined in the [Design document](#design-document).\
 The related test cases can be found in [kubernetes/test/suites](kubernetes/test/suites).

 > [!NOTE]